civican/legisinfo/42-1/bills/C-97/bill_text.md

 And whereas it is appropriate to establish a Department of Crown-Indigenous Relations and Northern Affairs and that the Department, in carrying out its activities,

 collaborates and cooperates with Indigenous peoples and with the provinces and territories in relation to entering into and implementing agreements,

+recognizes and implements treaties concluded between the Crown and Indigenous peoples,

 promotes self-reliance, prosperity and well-being for the residents and communities of the Canadian North, taking into account their respective needs and challenges,